Hermer blames collapse of China spy case on law ‘not fit for purpose’

 He said he had expected the prosecution would go ahead until a meeting on September 3 with Stephen Parkinson, the Director of Public Prosecutions (DPP), at which he was informed the case would be dropped.

-Lord Hermer told the committee he “engaged in a discussion” with the DPP to “understand his decision” but did not “intervene in the case or give any direction” to Mr Parkinson.
+Lord Hermer told the committee he “engaged in a discussion” with Mr Parkinson to “understand his decision” but did not “intervene in the case or give any direction” to Mr Parkinson.

 Nor did he inform other Cabinet ministers until the CPS had informed the police and the defendants that the case would be discontinued.